Why DEI in healthcare is central to employee retention

 Creating a diverse, equitable, and inclusive workplace culture is not only a moral obligation—it’s imperative for business sustainability and delivering optimal health outcomes.
 The pandemic has caused a major staffing crisis across all roles in healthcare.
-While many factors have contributed to the emergency, new Press Ganey data on diversity and equity shows that employees’ intent to stay at an organization is associated with how they perceive the value their employer, managers, and peers place on the presence and treatment of people from different backgrounds.
+While many factors have contributed to the emergency, new Press Ganey data on DEI in healthcare shows that employees’ intent to stay at an organization is associated with how they perceive the value their employer, managers, and peers place on the presence and treatment of people from different backgrounds.
 Notably, a diverse and equitable culture is correlated with a strong safety culture, which also impacts patient care outcomes.

 Healthcare systems must support diversity and equity across the entire employee lifecycle or face even more turbulent years ahead.
 Better diversity hiring practices are only the beginning: Healthcare leadership needs to drive efforts to equitably and inclusively onboard, promote, and retain all employees so they flourish.